-Chana masala or chole masala is one of the basic Indian curry recipes like chicken curry, mung bean coconut curry and spinach dal.
+Chana masala or chole masala is one of the basic Indian curry recipes like Kerala dal curry, chicken curry, mung bean coconut curry and spinach dal.
 It is an Indian chickpea curry made of chickpeas (chole or chana) in gravy (or masala) with delicious aromatic spices.

 Using canned chickpeas also makes it a quick and easy one-pot curry.

-We did the same for the black chana soup recipe.
+We did the same for the black chana soup recipe and Mangalorean fish curry.
 There’s nothing to match the aroma of fresh and instantly ground spices in a curry.
-Also, you get the control the ingredients when you make the spice mix yourself.
+Also, you get to control the ingredients when you make the spice mix yourself.